 In the first three years of the programme, you will develop key skills in designing and implementing computer programs and systems, solving problems, using mathematics and communicating both orally and in writing.
 You will learn how to use a range of programming languages and how to tackle large software engineering projects.
 You will also learn about computer hardware and develop a broad knowledge of other topics, including networks and telecommunications, information management and the relationship between computers and society.

-At the end of year 3, you choose to study either for the honors Bachelor's degree (B.A.
-Moderatorship in Computers Science or the Master in Computer Science (MCS).
+At the end of third year, you choose to study either for the honours degree (B.A.
+Moderatorship in Computer Science) or the Master in Computer Science (MCS).

-If you decide to study for the honors B.A.
-Moderatorship in Computer Science degree over four years, you can choose from a range of advanced subjects to study including: artificial intelligence; computer graphics; animation; computer vision; networked applications; mobile telecommunications; and many others.
+If you decide to study for the honours degree in Computer Science over four years, you can choose from a range of advanced subjects to study including: Artificial Intelligence; Computer Graphics and Animation; Computer Vision; Networked Applications; Mobile Telecommunications; and many others.
 Topics are reviewed annually to reflect developments in the field of computing.

 You will spend the second half of this fourth year working with an academic supervisor on a substantial project in an area of your choice.

 If you decide to study for the Master in Computer Science degree over five years, you also choose from the range of advanced subjects listed above.
-The second half of your fourth year will be spent working on internship either in Ireland or abroad.
-Here you will have opportunities to work on live projects putting into practice the knowledge and skills that you have developed during your studies.
-Internships are offered by: Cisco, DemonWare, Microsoft, MasterCard, Murex, Susquehanna International Group, Arris, Intel, Creme, CNGL, Empower, Accenture, Deloitte, Google, NewBay, First Derivatives, Curam, Havok, Vigill, IBM, Bloomberg, Symantec, Bank of America Merrill Lynch, Ezetop, Ericsson, Glanta Ltd, SAP, Amazon, Palantir, Corville, Xcelerator, AOL, Fastnet, Learnovate Centre, Incognito, Bearing Point, Swrve and Vistatec.
+The second half of your fourth year will be spent working on an internship, in Ireland or abroad.
+Here you will have opportunities to work on real projects, putting into practice the knowledge and skills that you have developed during your studies.
+Companies participating on our Internship programme include: Cisco, DemonWare, Microsoft, MasterCard, Murex, Susquehanna International Group (SIG), Arris, Intel, Creme, Accenture, Deloitte, Google, First Derivatives, Curam, Havok, IBM, Bloomberg, Symantec, Bank of America Merrill Lynch, Ezetop, Ericsson, Glanta Ltd, SAP, Amazon, Palantir, Corville, Xcelerator, AOL, Fastnet, Learnovate Centre, Incognito, Bearing Point, Swrve and Vistatec.

 In your fifth and final year, as well as continuing to study advanced subjects, you will spend the second half of the year working with an academic supervisor on a substantial research dissertation in an area of your choice.

 On successful completion of the five years, both a B.A.
-Moderatorship and Master in Computer Science will be awarded.
+Moderatorship and Master in Computer Science are awarded.

-You may apply to spend your third year studying at a university abroad as part of the Erasmus exchange programme.
+You may apply to spend your third year studying at a university abroad as part of an exchange programme.